 You can choose whether you want to correct your answers while taking the test or after you’ve completed it.

 How Else Can DoNotPay Be Useful?

 DoNotPay can help you prepare for various tests.
-If you need to get your driver’s license, we can help you by providing tips on passing the written test, presenting you with practice tests, setting up a driving test checklist, and making an appointment with the DMV.
+If you need to get your driver’s license, we can help you by providing tips on passing the written test, presenting you with practice tests, and making an appointment with the DMV.

 There are tons of useful tips and tricks our app has.
 We offer the world’s first robot lawyer and can help with various legal matters.